rocwg/note-kotlin/docs/tool-kotlin/03-Defining-and-calling-functions.md

 1 to "one"
 ```

 Infix calls can be used with regular methods and extension functions that have exactly one required parameter.
-To allow a function to be called using the infix notation, you need to mark it with the infix modifier.
-Here’s a simplified version of the declaration of the to function:
+To allow a function to be called using the `infix` notation, you need to mark it with the infix modifier.
+Here’s a simplified version of the declaration of the `to` function:

 ```kotlin
 infix fun Any.to(other: Any) = Pair(this, other)
 ```

-The to function returns an instance of Pair, which is a Kotlin standard library class that, unsurprisingly, represents a pair of elements.
-The actual declarations of Pair and to use generics, but we’re omitting them here to keep things simple.
+The `to` function returns an instance of `Pair`, which is a Kotlin standard library class that, unsurprisingly, represents a pair of elements.
+The actual declarations of `Pair` and `to` use generics, but we’re omitting them here to keep things simple.

-Note that you can initialize two variables with the contents of a Pair directly:
+Note that you can initialize two variables with the contents of a `Pair` directly:

 ```kotlin
 val (number, name) = 1 to "one"